EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-computes canopy interception evaporation according to the Gash model
+Interception loss according to the Gash model of Miralles, 2010.

 **Parameters**
 - **Fields**